PANDA National Helpline (Monday to Saturday) 1300 726 306

 Symptoms of antenatal anxiety or depression can feel confusing and overwhelming.

-You might be feeling surprised at the intensity of feelings and thoughts you’re having.
+You might be feeling surprised at the feelings and thoughts you’re having.
 It might also feel tricky to talk to anyone else about what you’re experiencing.

 To deepen your own understanding and help you communicate your experience to other people, we’ve put together a guide to some of the factors that can contribute to changes in your mental health during pregnancy.